 - R&D Only Case

-- Estimates technology-specific debt interest rates, return on equity rates, and debt fraction to reflect technological risk perception but with consistent sources of capital and ownership across technologies (i.e., independent power producer, self-financed)
+- Estimates technology-specific debt interest rates, return on equity rates, and debt fraction to reflect technological risk perception but with consistent assumptions around sources of capital and ownership across technologies (i.e., independent power producer, financed with a tax equity partnership)

-- Holds tax and inflation rates constant at assumed 2020 values: 21% federal tax rate, 6% state tax rate (though actual state tax rates vary), and 2.5% inflation rate
+- Holds tax and inflation rates constant at assumed long-term values: 21% federal tax rate, 6% state tax rate (though actual state tax rates vary), and 2.5% inflation rate

 - Excludes effects of tax credits